 - The teacher education program is accredited by the National Council for the Accreditation of Teacher Education (NCATE).

 Who is eligible for Adult and Professional Studies?

 NCWC ASPIRE admissions is open to all persons who meet the following criteria:

 - Have completed an application to ASPIRE at the appropriate location.

 - At least 22 years of age or have three years of full-time work experience.
-The Dean of the College and the Vice President of Adult & Professional may waive this requirement.
+The Provost and the Vice President of Adult & Professional Studies may waive this requirement.

 How do I Apply for Admission?